Introduction

 HOTMAP

-The α\alpha and β\beta maps are merged using a simple logical OR operator (α\alpha OR β\beta), after which a clustering algorithm generates clusters of hot target candidates.
-Clusters that do not contain at least a single α\alpha pixel are discarded.
+The and maps are merged using a simple logical OR operator ( OR ), after which a clustering algorithm generates clusters of hot target candidates.
+Clusters that do not contain at least a single pixel are discarded.
 Remaining clusters are labelled as hot targets.

 We implemented the algorithm to verify its effectiveness on the dataset.
 We will compare our results to the results reported in [81] consid- ering we use the FIRES dataset as well.